-These Easter Bunny Candy Jars will make great Easter gifts, or keep them for yourselves and use as decor.
+These Easter Bunny Candy Jars will make great Easter gifts, or you can keep them for yourself and use them as decor.

 Easter Bunny Candy Jar

 Bunny Figurines (Found at your local craft store)

 Easter Candy – I used Cadbury Mini Eggs and Limited Edition White Chocolate M&Ms

 Ribbon of your Choice (Burlap or Easter colored ribbons will work fine)

 Step 1: Spray the lids of your mason jar in your preferred color in an open area.
 Easter is all about pastels, and for this, I used Rust-Oleum Candy Pink Gloss and applied one coat.
 You can use whatever pastel color you prefer.
 I think pastel blue and green would also be perfect.
 One coat takes about 20 minutes to dry, but I kept it in the sunlight for about an hour.